Article :

-The future of the prospectivist and the future of the manager
+The future of the futurist and that of the manager?

 The future of the prospectivist